BlueAmulet/Renderide/README.md

 The bootstrapper will launch the Resonite host and connect Renderide automatically.

+- Enable validation layers in the config hud to get more detailed error messages for GPU crashes.
+Requires a restart.

+- Inspect logs in the `logs/` folder for panics, crashes, backtraces, and validation errors.

 ## Feature flags

 The `renderide` crate exposes opt-in Cargo features for capabilities that depend on platform-specific system libraries or that are only useful in some workflows.
 Stock builds (`cargo build`) enable none of them.